jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

   ),

   kind: table,
-  caption: [Selection of standards for transportable tubes], )<tab_6>
+  caption: [Selection of standards for transportable tubes.], )<tab_6>